-As an agency, you have a huge range of options for sourcing your copy.
-You can outsource to content mills, employ freelance writers, or even write it yourself.
+As a content writing agency, you have a huge range of options for sourcing your copy.
+You can use in-house staff, outsource to content agencies or engage freelance writers.

 As Google’s search engine algorithms become more advanced, marketing and digital agencies need to produce copy that’s not just interesting to read, but also able to produce those all-important conversions.
-So when it comes to content writing for agencies, what are the options, and their main benefits?
+In this article, we look at the options available when it comes to content writing for agencies, along with the benefits of each.

 Of course, in-house content writing involves hiring your own copywriting staff.
 They often work in-office to complete briefs created by you or your client to fulfil a content strategy.

 Some of the main benefits of in-house content writing include:

 Consistent tone and knowledge

 As a select number of people oversee all of your content, you are guaranteed consistency of style and tone.
 You can tailor the recruitment process to find copywriters with in-depth knowledge of your industry, and therefore expect a consistent level of insight in every piece of writing they create.

 A writer who works for you in-house is fully integrated into office life and has a sense of brand loyalty.
 They have a stronger grasp on how your agency and clients function because they have experienced your services first-hand.

 Generally speaking, in-house content writers have a quicker turnaround rate when it comes to one-off pieces or short projects.
 This is chiefly because you’re able to keep an eye on them, monitor their progress, adjust their deadlines and ask them to prioritise whatever job is most urgent at a particular time.